greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

    ```
    sudo vim /etc/systemd/system/greenplum-cgroup-v2-config.service
    ```
-2. Write the following content into `greenplum-cgroup-v2-config.service`.
+2. Write the following content into `greenplum-cgroup-v2-config.service`, if the user is not `gpadmin`, please replace it to your own.
    ```
    [Unit]
    Description=Greenplum Cgroup v2 Configuration Service